Vitriol-nT/RLWorm/README.md

 or to the wall etc. I know it's just that i didn't put the context of direction enough in the Module.py but I'll probably fix it on the next update)

+---
 ## 2. Structure
+**Agent1.py**: Agent1 is driven by set of mechanical principles.
+Without any form of intelligence.
+It seeks the closest food it has from the head, and works in very structed forms, which may show limitations on flexibility or reaching the high scores.
+Avoids walls,

+**Agent2.py**: Agent2 is DL model. (not yet made)

 ---

 ## 3. Comments